UMass Library Open Education Initiative

 - Other – Propose a project that does not fall within any of these categories.

-Following the selection of your project, support will be provided by the UMass Libraries, Teaching Excellence and Faculty Development (TEFD), and Instructional Innovation.
+Following the selection of your project, support will be provided by the UMass Libraries, Center for Teaching and Learning, and Instructional Innovation.
 These entities will help with technical, logistical, or pedagogical issues that arise in the course of finding/creating your materials.
 Library Subject specialists, eReserves, and Scholarly Communication personnel will be available to support the development of your materials.
-The Library has recently partnered with the Open Textbook Network & Rebus Foundation to support the creation of open textbooks using the Pressbooks publishing platform.
+The Library now supports the creation of open textbooks using the Pressbooks EDU publishing platform.